FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 NOTE The budgetary unit may use the utility for only heating or for only cooling.
 See Standard Utility Allowance Expenses for the type of expenses that are considered heating or cooling sources.

-Receive Low Income Home Energy Assistance Program (LIHEAP) payments.
+Receive Low Income Home Energy Assistance Program (LIHEAP) or Power AZ payments and the budgetary unit has a participant who is elderly or has a disability.
 (See Example 2)

-The heating or cooling expenses exceed the other Energy Assistance payments.
+The heating or cooling expenses exceed the Energy Assistance payments.
 (See Example 3)

 Limited Utility Allowance (LUA)